borq79/challenger-cubesat/README.md

 # challenger-cubesat
-A cubesat model that can be used in the Challenger Education Centers
+A cubesat model that can be used in the Challenger Learning Centers